-- 1. Reseat the DIMMs; then, restart the server. - 2.
-Remove the lowest-numbered DIMM pair of those that are identified and replace it with an identical known good DIMM; then, restart the server.
+- 1. Reseat the memory modules; then, restart the solution. - 2.
+Remove the highest-numbered memory module of those that are identified and replace it with an identical known good memory module; then, restart the solution.
 Repeat as necessary.
-If the failures continue after all identified DIMMs are replaced, go to step 4. - 3.
-Return the removed DIMMs, one at a time, to their original connectors, restarting the server after each DIMM, until a DIMM fails.
-Replace each failing DIMM with an identical known good DIMM, restarting the server after each DIMM replacement.
-Repeat step 3 until you have tested all removed DIMMs. - 4.
-Replace the lowest-numbered DIMM of those identified; then, restart the server.
+If the failures continue after all identified memory modules are replaced, go to step 4.

+- 3. Return the removed memory modules, one at a time, to their original connectors, restarting the solution after each memory module, until a memory module fails.
+Replace each failing memory module with an identical known good memory module, restarting the solution after each memory module replacement.
+Repeat step 3 until you have tested all removed memory modules. - 4.
+Replace the highest-numbered memory module of those identified; then, restart the solution.
 Repeat as necessary. - 5.
-Reverse the DIMMs between the channels (of the same processor), and then restart the server.
-If the problem is related to a DIMM, replace the failing DIMM. - 6.
+Reverse the memory modules between the channels (of the same processor), and then restart the solution.
+If the problem is related to a memory module, replace the failing memory module. - 6.
+(Trained technician only) Install the failing memory module into a memory module connector for processor 2 (if installed) to verify that the problem is not the processor or the memory module connector. - 7.
 (Trained technician only) Replace the system board.